 - If cooked broccoli is allowed to freeze, it can last for about 10 to 12 months in the refrigerator.
 However, if it is properly prepared and stored in the freezer, it can take 12 to 18 months to maintain its quality.

 - If you store freshly harvested broccoli in the freezer and maintain a constant temperature of zero degrees Celsius, it can stay safe indefinitely.

 How Do Identify Tell A Bad Broccoli

 Although some people will only rely on the time taken by broccoli in the fridge, sometimes it is vital to tell if broccoli is bad.
 Conditions in the refrigerator can change, exposing broccoli to unfavorable conditions.
 Therefore, here are the factors to use in telling if your broccoli is bad;

 The smell is the most basic way to tell if veggies are bad.
 The easiest way to identify bad broccoli is the intensified smell.
 Most fresh broccoli does not have any scent, making it possible to tell a rotting variety once you notice fresh air changing to a strong moldy smell.
 You can place it close to your nose or notice the bad odor in the fridge.

 Feel and Texture

 Do you know how fresh broccoli feel?
-When you buy fresh broccoli from the market or harvest them, you will realize they feel very firm with extremely crisp stalk.
+When you buy fresh broccoli from the market or harvest them, you will realize they feel very firm with extremely crisp stalks.
 Once you recognize this firm texture changing to a soggy and loose feeling, know it is time to throw your edible greens away.
 The crispy texture will also start becoming limp.